Chin reduction surgery, also known as reduction

 ● Turkish delight, as the name suggests, can be a really sweet delight for tourists.
 It is made from sugar, starch and just about any fruit or aroma imaginable, including walnuts, hazelnuts, pistachios, dates, lemon, orange, rosewater and many others.
 Turkish delight is usually served with coffee and it became popular all around the world, including in the Balkans region and as far as Brazil and North America.

-Chin reduction surgery, also known as reduction genioplasty or reduction mentoplasty is a type of cosmetic procedure usually performed to improve the aesthetic appearance of one’s chin area.
+Chin reduction surgery, also known as reduction genioplasty or reduction mentoplasty is a type of plastic surgeryprocedure usually performed to improve the aesthetic appearance of the chin area.

-Chin reduction surgery is performed in order to correct any malformations of the chin caused by abnormal jaw bones but most patients choose this procedure in order to reduce the size of their chin.
-Most individuals have a prominent chin simply due to genetics – while a strong chin can be a good thing for male patients, females are usually not too fond of a large chin as it often denotes masculinity.
-As such, most patients requiring chin reduction surgery are females but it’s not a female-only procedure – some males may feel that a smaller chin can be more in tune with their facial proportions.
+Most people have a prominent chin generally due to genetics.
+While a strong and prominent chin can be a good appearance for malepatients, females don't usually prefer a large chin as it is symbolized masculinity.
+As such, most patients requiring chin reduction surgery are females, but it's not a female-only procedure, some males may also feel that a smaller chin can be more balanced with their facial proportions.

 ● Chin implant surgery